dyrector-io/blog/content/blog/2023-07-05-wordpress-free-oracle-arm-vps/index.md

 You can access the VPS via Oracle’s Cloud Shell, or when you use Windows on your PC or laptop, you can install **[PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)**, which is a free and open-source SSH client.
 You’re going to use it to access the VPS using your private SSH key.
 To do that, first you’ll need to convert the .key file that you just downloaded to a .ppk that the client can work with.

-_**Note:** You can access your VPN from the terminal when you use MacOS or other Linux distros on your local machine._
+_**Note:** You can access your VPS from the terminal when you use MacOS or other Linux distros on your local machine._

 When PuTTY installation is complete, you’ll have PuTTYgen, too, which will be needed to convert the public key to a format the client can handle.
 You can do this by following the steps described **[here](https://docs.oracle.com/en/cloud/paas/goldengate-cloud/tutorial-change-private-key-format/)**.